 - Feeling jealous of the child’s relationships: When the child becomes an adult, the parent or caregiver may become envious of their romantic relationships.
 They may compete for attention, intrude on, or attempt to sabotage them.

 A caregiver must not do all these things to engage in emotional incest.
 A relationship is emotionally incestuous if there is a consistent lack of parent-child boundaries.

 Caregivers who engage in this behavior may not realize that it is harmful.
-The child involved may feel that the relationship is simply special or that it cannot be abusive because it does not involve sexual contact.
+The child involved may feel that the relationship is simply special or that it cannot be abusive because it does not include sexual contact.

-Health experts do not know how common covert incest is, and little research on its effects exists.
+Health experts do not know how common emotional incest is, and little research on its effects exists.
 However, psychologists in this field claim that the impact on their clients is similar to that of physical incest.